Azure/k8s-best-practices/Security.md

     > Defining Pod security and ensuring minimal attack surface and good security default on apps
     > Isolating ingoing and outgoing traffic and monitoring relevant behaviour

-- [ ] Image scanning in azure container registry and third party products like Twistlock, Neuvektor and Aqua
+- [ ] :fire: Image scanning in azure container registry and third party products like Twistlock, Neuvektor and Aqua
-- [ ] Ensuring adimission controllers on AKS / ACS-Engine
+- [ ] :cloud: Ensuring adimission controllers/ pod security policies, privileged pods, runasroot, volumes, fsGroups, hostports on AKS / ACS-Engine
-- [ ] Capabilities of filtering network traffic with policies, azure firewall or network appliances
+- [ ] :cloud: Capabilities of filtering network traffic with policies, azure firewall or network appliances

 ## Links
     > Good documentation that should be references